Arjein/kaggie/chrome-extension/src/kaggie-graph-agent/README.md

-# Kaggler Graph Agent - TypeScript Mirror
+# Kaggie Graph Agent - TypeScript Mirror

-This is an **EXACT** TypeScript/JavaScript implementation of the Python Kaggler Agent from `/backend/src`.
+This is an **EXACT** TypeScript/JavaScript implementation of the Python Kaggie Agent from `/backend/src`.
 Every component, function, and logic flow has been precisely replicated to maintain identical behavior.

 ## Architecture Mirror